 - The Sock Gallery's Twitter page: @Sockgallery

 - The Community Safety Team's Twitter Page: @SaferCharnwood

 - Loughborough Town Hall's YouTube page: Lborotownhall

 The Council’s social media accounts are monitored during working hours and we welcome comments, questions and suggestions on social media.

 We understand sometimes you may be frustrated about things and if there is a problem with the Council, please let us know.
 However, we will not tolerate abusive or unacceptable comments and posts towards ourselves or other people across our social media channels.

 We reserve the right to hide or remove posts or comments which we consider to be inappropriate.
 We may also choose to block or mute accounts acting in an unreasonable way.
-We will not engage with the following behaviours:
+We will not engage with or tolerate the following behaviours: